bansalinesh/VehicleServiceSystem/README.md

 This project is a simple web application for a vehicle repair/service shop or business.
 The application provides an online platform for clients or potential clients of the shop to submit their service requests.
 The primary goal of this project is to streamline the process of managing service requests and reduce the time consumed by both the management and clients.

-The application aims to centralize information about the services offered by the service center, available service centers, and transaction details.
+The application aims to centralize information about the services offered by the service centre, available service centres, and transaction details.
 By automating the existing manual system, the project intends to ensure long-term storage of valuable data, easy accessibility, and manipulation of the stored information.

 ## Background